-The IEEE INFOCOM 2019 conference is pleased to continue its practice of offering travel grants to subsidize travel costs of students for attending the conference.
+The IEEE INFOCOM 2020 conference is pleased to continue its practice of offering travel grants to subsidize travel costs of students for attending the conference.
 The purpose of the grant is to help defray the travel, lodging costs, and conference registration.
 The grant assignment decisions will be made according to the eligibility criteria dictated by each type of grant.
-This year, IEEE INFOCOM 2019 will have the availability of three types of Student Travel Grants:
+This year, IEEE INFOCOM 2020 will have the availability of two types of Student Travel Grants:

 - Travel grants sponsored by the IEEE Communications Society (ComSoc).

-- US National Science Foundation (NSF) travel grant opportunity for US-based students only.
+- The US National Science Foundation (NSF) travel grant opportunity for US-based students only.

-Following the application guidelines below, a student may apply to one or more of the three categories for which he/she is eligible.
+Following the application guidelines below, a student may apply to one or both types of the grants for which he/she is eligible.
 The eligibility criteria for each category are:

 A. These student travel grants are sponsored by the IEEE Communications Society.
 Applications are invited from qualified full-time graduate students.
-To qualify, a student must (i) be a valid Student Member of the ComSoc at the time of application; (ii) be a full-time student registered toward a Bachelors, Masters, or Ph.D. degree in engineering or related field in a college or university when submitting the application; (iii) be an author who will present an accepted paper at INFOCOM 2019; (iv) applicant may not receive more than one IEEE ComSoc STG in any 12-month period.
+To qualify, a student must (i) be a valid Student Member of the ComSoc at the time of application; (ii) be a full-time student registered toward a Bachelor, Master, or Ph.D. degree in engineering or related fields in a college or university when submitting the application; (iii) be an author who will present an accepted paper at INFOCOM 2020; (iv) applicant may not receive more than one IEEE ComSoc STG in any 12-month period.

-For applicants of the student travel grants of type A and B, the following additional criteria have to be respected: (i) preference will be given to students who have registered the main conference by February 28, 2019; (ii) the registration to the main conference by the awardee acceptance deadline, March 14, 2019, at a Full Registration rate or a Student Registration rate is mandatory; (iii) final award is contingent upon the recipient showing a proof of registration, by emailing the receipt of registration to the student travel grant chairs.
+For the applicants of both types of grants, the following additional criteria have to be respected: (i) preference will be given to students who have registered for the main conference by March 31, 2020; (ii) the registration to the main conference by the awardee acceptance deadline, April 14, 2020, at a Full Registration rate or a Student Registration rate is mandatory; (iii) final award is contingent upon the recipient showing a proof of registration, by emailing the receipt of registration to the student travel grant chairs.